hindu-comm/mail_stream_indology/2013/05/Another_Indological_/05__Dominik_Wujastyk.md

 and interesting.
 I think it has a real place as a supplement to more familiar methods of fund-raising through applications to centralized finance sources controlled by the bureaucracies that we all love to hate.
-​  ​

 I might try it myself some time
-​ (but Kickstarter is only available in the USA and UK at present).​
+ (but Kickstarter is only available in the USA and UK at present).

 I have donated to
-​Michael's project and I wish him great success.
+Michael's project and I wish him great success.

 Best,
 Dominik